25 Best Things to Do on Molokai, Hawaiʻi

 20. One Aliʻi Beach

-One Aliʻi Beach Park is the best south shore beach near Kaunakakai!
+One Aliʻi Beach Park is a beautiful South Shore beach that I believe is the best beach near Kaunakakai!

-I say this because most beaches on Molokai, such as Pāpōhaku on the West Side or Kūmimi further east, are more than a 30-minute drive away from town.
-That’s why, if you’re looking for a good but close beach, I recommend One Aliʻi.
+I say this because many of the best beaches on Molokai, such as Pāpōhaku on the West Side or Kūmimi farther east, are more than a 30-minute drive from town.

 Google Maps Directions: One Aliʻi Beach Park